-Social systems are necessary because we are relational beings.
-When social systems are detrimental to well-being, the Scriptures refer to them as evil "powers."
-(See Ephesians 6:12 and Romans 8:38.)
-These powers dwarf any one individual, community, government, or culture, and they distort human flourishing.
-This church recognizes the systemic character of patriarchy in the way social and religious ideas and beliefs are linked with laws, policies, and practices that result in injustice.
-This combination of sexist ideas and beliefs with laws, policies, and practices leads to and reinforces gender-based harm and injustice, including gender-based violence.
+907 Romans 8:38.)
+These powers dwarf any one individual, community, government, or culture, and 908 they distort human flourishing.
+This church recognizes the systemic character of patriarchy in the 909 way social and religious ideas and beliefs are linked with laws, policies, and practices that result 910 in injustice.
+This combination of sexist ideas and beliefs with laws, policies, and practices leads 911 to and reinforces gender-based harm and injustice, including gender-based violence.

 The effects of patriarchy and sexism diminish, damage, and often destroy people.
-Our church's faith and a commitment to neighbor justice require us to examine the various components of patriarchy and sexism in order to understand the harm they cause and to seek renewed, life-giving partnerships and approaches to an equitable society.
-The call to justice specifically means that we seek equity and justice for women and girls and others who experience oppression due to sexism and patriarchy.
+Our church's faith and a commitment to neighbor justice require us to examine the various components of patriarchy and sexism in order to understand the harm they cause and to seek specifically means that we seek equity and justice for women and girls and others who